envygeo/arcscripts_archive/README.md

 b) restored copies of said content - when and if found

-Index list source is a post from Jim Barry in the thread [Please restore ArcScripts][2] on GeoNet.
+The index csv is sourced from a post from Jim Barry in the thread [Please restore ArcScripts][2] on GeoNet.
+For convenience it's also in xls, but the csv remains definitive record (for version control).

 ## Contributing Guidelines